-Under the Gainshare calculations, average policies in force for the included products grew by about 2%.
-Along with this unit growth, during 2022, companywide net premiums written grew 10% and net premiums earned grew 11%, at a 95.8 combined ratio.
+Under the Gainshare calculations, average policies in force for the included products grew by 11%.
+Along with this unit growth, during 2024, companywide net premiums written and earned grew 21%, at an 88.8 combined ratio.

-We believe that the resulting 0.86 Gainshare Factor was an appropriate and reasonable outcome based on the overall profitability and growth achieved in 2022.
-Although we expected 2022 to be a challenging year given the rising loss cost trends that we were experiencing in light of the inflationary environment and other factors, we continued to calibrate our Gainshare matrices to focus on achieving profitable growth.
-The fact that the 2022 Gainshare Factor was lower than the factors for the past 5 years, and the lowest since 2009, further demonstrates our strong pay-for-performance alignment in our Gainshare program.
+We believe that the resulting 1.78 Gainshare Factor was an appropriate and reasonable outcome based on the overall profitability and growth achieved in 2024.
+The fact that the 2024 Gainshare Factor was higher than our average factor for the past 5 years of 1.59 further demonstrates our strong pay-for-performance alignment in our Gainshare program.